letsencrypt/sre-tools/cmd/chain-auditor/README.md

 ## Inputs
-Acceptable inputs are, space separated hostnames supplied as arguments via `stdin` or a path to a TSV (tab separated value) file provided following the `--stats-tsv-file` flag.
+Acceptable inputs are, space separated hostnames supplied as arguments or a path to a TSV (tab separated value) file provided following the `--stats-tsv-file` flag.

 ### TSV Format
 The TSV file must contain the hostname in the second column of every row